 While single dominance has a long tradition in the Austrian antitrust rules, specific rules on joint dominance have only been incorporated into the Austrian legal regime with the Cartel Amendment Act 2012, which entered into force on 1 March 2013.

 According to the definition in Section 4, Paragraph 1 of the KartG, a company has single dominance if it is not subject to any or only insignificant competition, or in comparison to all other competitors holds a 'superior market position'.
 Section 4, Paragraph 1, Sentence 2 of the KartG further substantiates that a company's financial strength, its links to other companies, its access to the supply and sales markets as well as market barriers for other companies should all be taken into account when determining the existence of single dominance.

 In addition to the characteristics of the respective company, it is also necessary to consider the market structure, particularly the number of competitors and their respective market shares.

 Overall, the respective market share of a company (including its group companies) is still considered the most important factor in determining market power in case law.
-The OGH has classified a company having a 9526 and 6527 per cent market share as holding a dominant position.
+The OGH has classified a company having a 95 per cent30 and 65 per cent31 market share as holding a dominant position.
 In cases of market shares below 60 per cent, particular consideration is given to the market position of the other competitors: that is, whether they have similar market shares, or whether one company is the only 'major' player with its competitors playing just a minor role in the market.
 In its assessment, the authorities and courts also take into account how market shares have developed to date and what is to be expected in the near future.

-In addition to the general clause of Section 4, Paragraph 1 KartG, Austrian antitrust law foresees (rebuttable) market dominance presumption thresholds in Section 4, Paragraph 2 KartG in the case of a company holding a market share of:
+In addition to the general clause of Section 4, Paragraph 1 of the KartG, Austrian antitrust law foresees (rebuttable) market dominance presumption thresholds in Section 4, Paragraph 2 of the KartG in the case of a company holding a market share of: